“We live in a soil rich in history, where wine enjoys longstanding traditions.

 How could we help but enthusiastically embrace our own varietals and our own wines?”

-The Valle dell’Acate winemaking company is located near Acate, a town in the Ragusa province, on the edge of southeastern Sicily.
+The Valle dell’Acate winemaking company is located in the Contrade Biddini Soprana e Sottana, near Acate, a town in the Ragusa province, on the edge of southeastern Sicily.
 The surrounding territory vaunts unparalleled natural, artistic and architectural patrimony.
 Travel through a new, unusual land where your eyes drift across distant places, stopping only at the horizon to take in the long ridge of Iblei Mountains, hinting at the ancient pathways men followed down to the sea at Acre, Casmene and Camarina.

 The extreme southeastern reaches of Sicily include the Ibleo plateau, located within the Ragusa province.
 The territory is characterized by a variety of landscapes, natural beauties, archeological and historical sites that are not well known to the outside world.
 The countryside, at once sweet and arid, includes fertile flatlands that slope gently down towards the low, uniform coastline, betraying a web of dry, white stone walls that mark individual fields and disappear into sandy dunes and rocky outcroppings amid a crystal turquoise sea.
 The territory is unique, unlike any other.

 Ragusa province is particularly rich in history, and especially in Baroque architecture.
 A number of different cities within the province are UNESCO World Heritage sites.